This post may contain affiliate links.Please read our disclosure policy.

 A small bowl filled with vanilla sugar on a pink plate with a spoon and vanilla bean next to it.

 Vanilla Sugar is an important ingredient in German and European baking!
-Did you know that vanilla extract is really hard to get in Germany and all traditional recipes call for vanilla sugar?
-For example my German Apple Cake or Linzer cookies.
+Did you know that vanilla extract is really difficult to get in Germany, and all traditional recipes call for vanilla sugar?
+For example, my German Apple Cake or Linzer cookies.

 But it’s so easy to make yourself and it also makes a great gift!
 You can use it in recipes for cookies, cakes, and other baked goods to replace vanilla extract.
 But also in your coffee or in homemade whipped cream, it gives it a lovely vanilla flavor.